Reading Smart Meters: IR, D0 & SML Explained Simply

 Smart Meter (intelligent metering system, iMSys)

-It consists of a digital meter plus a smart meter gateway that transmits the encrypted data to the network operator.
+Consists of a digital meter plus a Smart Meter Gateway that securely transmits the data to the grid operator.

 Important:

-For private reading via the optical interface, this difference usually plays no role – both types of meters can generally be read locally.
+For private reading via the optical interface, this difference usually doesn't matter – both types of meters can generally be read locally.

-We explain the exact difference between a Ferraris meter, a digital electricity meter (modern measuring device) and a true smart meter in detail here. .
+We explain the exact difference between a Ferraris meter, a digital electricity meter (modern metering device) and a real Smart Meter in detail here.

-In short: How do you read a smart meter?
+Briefly explained: How do you read a Smart Meter?

-A digital electricity meter transmits its consumption data via an optical interface (usually IR/D0).
+A digital electricity meter sends its consumption data via an optical interface (usually IR/D0).

-With a suitable reading head, this data can be read and transmitted, for example, via WLAN to an app or an energy monitoring system.
+With a suitable reading head, this data can be read out and, for example, transmitted via WLAN to an app or an energy monitoring system.

 The result:

-You can see not only your meter reading – but your consumption in real time.
+You see not only your meter reading – but your consumption in real time.

-- Readout = Digital transmission of data in real time
+- Reading out = Digital transmission of data in real time

 - current power value (kW)

-Danger: Some values are only visible after the PIN has been entered on the electricity meter – we explain how this works here .
+Note: Some values are only visible after the PIN has been entered on the electricity meter – we explain how this works here.

-If you want to read your electricity meter easily, you'll find the plug-and-play solution here .
+If you want to read your electricity meter easily, you will find the plug-and-play solution here.

-It is usually located at the front of the counter and is recognizable as a small round or rectangular area.
+It is usually located at the front of the meter and is recognizable as a small round or rectangular area.

 Via this interface:

-- These can be read contactlessly using a reading head.
+- this data can be read wirelessly with a reading head

 Advantage: